 Investor Alert: Medtronic plc (MDT) Class Action - Bronstein, Gewirtz & Grossman, LLC, A Prominent Firm, Encourages Shareholders to Actively Participate

-NEW YORK, NY / ACCESSWIRE / September 12, 2022 / Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Medtronic plc ("Medtronic" or the "Company") MDT and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Medtronic securities between June 8, 2019, and May 25, 2022, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/mdt.
+/EIN News/ -- NEW YORK, Sept.
+16, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Medtronic plc (“Medtronic” or the “Company”) (NYSE: MDT) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Medtronic securities between June 8, 2019, and May 25, 2022, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/mdt.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.